hubble658/self.attendance/README.md

 > **❓ Do you have a Google Play Console Account?**
 >
 > I am active looking for a **Google Play Console account** to publish this app.
 If you have an account and are willing to help me release this build to the Play Store, please contact me!
-Your support would help bring **Self Attendance** to thousands of students.

 # Self Attendance